 GMAs were created by a General Convention Resolution and are appointed by bishops, 1 or 2 per diocese.
 We are charged with increasing understanding of our Christian call to love and care for our neighbors across the globe, and to integrate the mission paradigm of “doing with, not doing for.”

-Emily is also finishing up a term of service on The Episcopal Church’s Standing Commission on World Mission at this 2024 General Convention.
-She attended the first Global Mission Advocates (GMA) Conference at Camp Allen in April which you can read more about here on the Global Episcopal Mission Network (GEMN) website.
+Emily is the current chair of The Episcopal Church’s Standing Commission on World Mission and will serve until General Convention in 2030.
+She helped to plan the first Global Mission Advocates (GMA) Conference at Camp Allen in April which you can read more about here on the Global Episcopal Mission Network (GEMN) website.

 Emily is happy to answer any questions or talk to you about your ideas about world mission!